eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 - borrowing is like referential transparency but useful
 - i didn't find myself fighting the borrow checker too much
   - probably because I learnt Rust in an unusual way
+- a lot of people's mental model of the borrow checker is something that is "on top" of Rust, in the same way you might add a static analyzer on top of C/C++
+  - that mindset leads to fighting the system
+  - because you think, my code is legitimate, it type-checks, all the types make sense, it's only this final layer, the borrow checker, that objects
+  - it's better to think of the borrow checker as an intrinsic part of the language semantics
+  - and think, not, how can I translate the C++ in my head to Rust, but, rather, how can I accomplish the goal within the semantics of Rust?

 ## Hiring {#hiring}